anpaz/qstack/README.md

 ## Innovations

 * Treating QEC as Quantum Abstract Machines
-* A new ISA that focuses on quantum operations
+* A new ISA that focuses on quantum operations.
   Why?
     Flexibility needed to describe different instruction sets and the ability to programmatically translate from one to the other.